uchicago-cs/chiwebsite/chisubmit/common.rst

    chisubmit init

-When prompted for your “chisubmit username” and “chisubmit password”, just use your CNetID and password.
+When prompted for your "chisubmit username" and "chisubmit password", just use your CNetID and password.
 Once you have entered your username and password, you will be shown a list of courses you belong to in chisubmit.
 If the course you are using chisubmit in does not appear in that list, your registration information may not have been added to chisubmit.